 - Threatens to out you to your family.

-So, Is My Relationship Unhealthy?
+So, Is My Relationship Unhealthy – or Abusive?

 Everybody deserves to be in a healthy relationship free from violence.
 Drawing the line between unhealthy and abusive can be hard.
 If you think your relationship is going in the wrong direction, check out the warning signs of abuse.

 If you think are in an abusive relationship, you’re probably feeling confused about what to do.
-You may fear what your partner will do if you leave or how your friends and family will react when you tell them.
+You may fear what your partner will do if you leave or how your friends and family will react if you tell them.
 If you are financially or physically dependent on your partner, leaving may feel impossible.
 You may also think that the police and other adults won’t take you seriously.

 These are all understandable reasons to feel nervous about leaving your partner, but staying in the abusive relationship isn’t your only option.
 Learn more about your options for staying safe.